Georgia Cost of Living 2025: What Homebuyers Should Know

 - 5+ bedrooms: $2,290

 Seasonal patterns continue: inquiries are projected to jump 10% in Q1 2025, with rates peaking in spring and summer.
-Rates are projected to peak in spring and summer, increasing pressure on the Georgia Cost of Living.
+Rental activity typically increases in spring and summer, which can influence pricing trends in certain markets.

 Save up to 1.5% at closing when you buy